neroist/nova/README.md

 Else, follow these steps:

 1. Download your OS's execuable from the [most recent version](https://github.com/nonimportant/nova/releases/latest) (If your browser or antivirus raises a warning, ignore it and let it bypass.
 If you don't, there might be problems with step 4 and 5).
 2. Rename the file name to `nova`.
-Leave the file extension unchanged.
 3. Create a directory in your root or home directory, then move the file into that directory (the location doesn't actually matter just don't leave it in the Downloads folder.
 I suggest this directory only have the file in it and nothing else because of the next step).
 4. Add the directory to your `Path` environment variable, or else you'll have to go to and find the directory and open a terminal in that directory just to use Nova.
 5. Run `nova setup` in your terminal/shell, and you're good to go (see [`setup`](https://github.com/nonimportant/nova/blob/main/README.md#setup)'s docs if there are any problems).

 ## Deletion
-1. Delete nova.exe from whatever directory you put it in (or delete the directory itself).[^1]
+1. Delete Nova from whatever directory you put it in (or delete the directory itself).[^1]

 Or, if you installed with the installer, open Settings, go to Apps, then search for "Nova."
 When you see Nova, click the three dots and hit "Uninstall."